 Obesity refers to the excess in body fat.

 While that may seem like a simple explanation, this medical condition can cause a number of complex problems.
-Living with obesity raises serious health concerns and puts you at a higher risk of certain diseases.
+Obesity is considered a disease.
+And living with obesity raises serious health concerns and puts you at a higher risk of certain other diseases.

 A major cause for concern

 Today, obesity is an intensifying problem in America, affecting 1 in 3 adults according to the National Institutes of Health.
+The Mcallen-Mission-Edinburg metropolitan statistical area (MSA) has been reported to be the most obese MSA in the state of Texas, according to a 2014 article by PolitiFact.
 There are dozens of medical conditions associated with obesity.
 According to the Obesity Action Coalition, people who are obese or morbidly obese risk developing:

 - Hypertension (high blood pressure)